 a.

-Show the correct way to directly tie into a belay rope.
+Show the correct way to directly tie a belay rope to your harness.

 b.